-These SMB Cybersecurity Statistics Show How SMB Risk is Changing
+These SMB Cybersecurity Statistics Show How SMB Risk is Growing

 Cybercriminals are gunning for businesses of every size.
+In 2020, 80% of firms saw an increase in cyberattacks.
 In today’s booming dark web markets, the data that your business has including user records, financial information and identity documents are a powerful lure for bad actors who want to make a quick buck and reuse it to facilitate even more cybercrime.
 But today’s risk atmosphere is especially dangerous for small and medium businesses (SMB).
 A record-breaking overall cybercrime rate combined with skyrocketing incident recovery costs and the challenges of securing a dynamic workforce have formed a perfect storm of risk.
 These SMB cybersecurity statistics illustrate just how dangerous this storm can be – and how you can protect your business effectively without breaking the bank.

 10 SMB Cybersecurity Statistics That Every Business Needs to Know